fwip/mtg_pronouns/reworded_cards.md

 Enchant enchantment

-At the beginning of the upkeep of enchanted enchantment's controller, they loses 2 life unless they pays {2}.
+At the beginning of the upkeep of enchanted enchantment's controller, that player loses 2 life unless they pay {2}.

 cycling {2} ({2}, discard this card: Draw a card.)